 The range-topping Mercedes-AMG C 63 S is a beast of a car, powered by a mighty twin-turbo 4.0-litre V8, producing 503bhp.
 It will sprint from 0-62mph in just 4.0 seconds as a saloon, 4.2 seconds for the estate and 3.9 for the 63 S Coupe.

 In this review

-- 2Engines, performance and drive - currently readingThe C-Class remains a solid, stable cruiser, although new engines are an improvement, and AMG offerings are still huge fun
+- 2Engines, performance and drive - currently readingThe C-Class remains a solid, stable cruiser, while AMG offerings are still huge fun

 - 3MPG, CO2 and Running CostsC-Class economy is strong compared to rivals, with new mild-hybrid petrol model designed for fuel-free coasting